Alter-Net-codes/SkyOS/readme.md

-no forking unless you want to contribute
+no forking unless you want to contribute (or archive archiving is fine)

 # skyOS readme.md file
 open-source operating system for the Scratch Computing Alliance [SCA]